TeamHG-Memex/eli5/docs/source/_notebooks/keras-text-classifiers.rst

 .. code:: ipython3

-    s = """first of all I should not be charged and debited for the private car loan"""
+    s = """first of all I should not be charged and debited for the private car loan""" complaint, complaint_t = keras_multiclass_text_classifier.string_to_vectorized(s)
-    # s = "tried to collect debt for a van vehicle loan that I did not have"
-    # s = "mortgage interest and credit card"
-    complaint, complaint_t = keras_multiclass_text_classifier.string_to_vectorized(s)
     print(complaint)
     print(complaint_t[0, :50])  # note that this model requires fixed length input